-Methionine synthase reductase has several fairly common polymorphisms that affect the production of the MTRR enzyme which regenerates vitamin B12 (methylcobalamin).
+Methionine synthase reductase has several fairly common variants that affect the production of the MTRR enzyme which regenerates vitamin B12 (methylcobalamin) for use by MTR and other enzymes.
 The variant rs1801394 is also known as A66G, and it decreases enzyme’s efficiency.
-Note that the increased risk of most of the studies is not all that large, and it seems that combinations of MTRR polymorphisms with MTHFR or other methylation cycle issues may be more of a concern.
+It is fairly common and carried by about half the population.
+It seems that combinations of MTRR polymorphisms with MTHFR or other methylation cycle issues may be more of a concern.

 - A 2011 study showed an increased risk for colorectal cancer (OR = 1.39) for those with rs1801394 GG. [ref]